GustavoViniciusdeMorais/GoLang/apiExample.md

-Sure!
-Here’s the updated tutorial with the module path `example.com`:

 # Setting Up a Simple Go API Project with a Single `go.mod` File

 This tutorial will guide you through setting up a simple Go API project with the following directory structure: